 Jeanne Ruesch - Chair, GIWPS Advisory Board

-Robert Egnell (PhD London) is beyond his work with GIWPS a Visiting Professor and Director of Teaching with the Security Studies Program, on leave from a position as Associate Professor at Uppsala University, Sweden.
-Robert is also the founding director of the Stockholm Center for Strategic Studies.
+Robert Egnell (PhD London) is, beyond his work with GIWPS, a Visiting Professor and Director of Teaching with the Security Studies Program, on leave from a position as Associate Professor at Uppsala University in Sweden.
+Robert is also the founding Director of the Stockholm Center for Strategic Studies.

-Dr Egnell's research and expertise can best be summarized as “the conduct and effectiveness of peace and stability operations”.
-He over the years has studied state-building and security sector reform, counterinsurgency in Iraq and Afghanistan, gender in military operations, civil-military coordination for effectiveness in peace operations, as well as the connection between security and development.
-His current research project is nevertheless a book on “Human Security and the State” – an attempt to rethink the way we understand security, who the threatened are, who threatens, and who the providers of security should be.
+Dr. Egnell's research and expertise can best be summarized as “the conduct and effectiveness of peace and stability operations”.
+Over the years, he has studied state-building and security sector reform, counterinsurgency in Iraq and Afghanistan, gender in military operations, civil-military coordination for effectiveness in peace operations, and the connection between security and development.
+His current research project is a book on human security and the state – an attempt to rethink the way we understand security, who the threatened are, who threatens, and who the providers of security should be.

-Dr Egnell is a captain in the Swedish Army reserves with operational experience from the first Swedish battalion in Kosovo in 1999-2000.
-Previous appointments include working as a senior researcher at the Swedish Defence Research Institute (FOI) where he focused his research on African Security, peace support operations and civil-military relations.
-Until June 2007 he was an assistant lecturer at the Department of Political Science at the University of Dar es Salaam, Tanzania, where he taught International Relations, conflict management and political science.
+Dr. Egnell is a captain in the Swedish Army Reserves with operational experience from the first Swedish battalion in Kosovo from 1999-2000.
+Previous appointments include working as a senior researcher at the Swedish Defence Research Institute (FOI), where he focused his research on African security, peace support operations and civil-military relations.
+Until June 2007 he was an assistant lecturer at the Department of Political Science at the University of Dar es Salaam, Tanzania, where he taught International Relations, Conflict Management and Political Science.

-Rebecca Turkington is a program assistant at the Institute for Women, Peace and Security.
-Prior to joining the Institute, she worked on the Women’s Political Participation team at the National Democratic Institute (NDI), interned at the Moroccan Ministry of Interior and was a research assistant for Wellesley Centers for Women and the Women in Public Service Project.
-Rebecca received a B.A. in International Relations and History from Wellesley College where she was a 2011 fellow at the Madeleine K. Albright Institute for Global Affairs.
+Rebecca Turkington is the Program Assistant for the Institute.
+Prior to joining the Institute, she worked on the Women’s Political Participation team at the National Democratic Institute, interned at the Moroccan Ministry of Interior and was a Research Assistant for the Wellesley Centers for Women and the Women in Public Service Project.
+Rebecca received a B.A. in International Relations and History from Wellesley College, where she was a 2011 fellow at the Madeleine K. Albright Institute for Global Affairs.

-Alexandra Zimmerman - Program Coordinator, International Council for Women's Business Leadership
+Alexandra Zimmerman Safir - Program Coordinator, International Council on Women's Business Leadership

 Mara D'Amico - 2014 Hillary Rodham Clinton Communications Fellow

-Mara D’Amico is the inaugural Hillary Rodham Clinton Communications Fellow with the Georgetown Institute for Women, Peace and Security.
-She received her BS in International Business and Spanish from Central Michigan University in 2010.
-Upon graduation, D’Amico moved to Miami, Florida and completed a term as an AmeriCorps VISTA working with Miami Dade College in the Institute for Civic Engagement and Democracy, and another term as an AmeriCorps Public Ally working at the University of Miami as a liaison between the Office of Civic and Community Engagement and the Butler Center for Service and Leadership.
-She moved to Little Rock in 2012 to attend the Clinton School of Public Service.
-Here, Mara served as Student Body President, and completed field service working to address recidivism and re-entry in Little Rock, gender-based violence on Ometepe Island in Nicaragua, and policy and research related to women and girls with the Women's Foundation of Arkansas.
-D’Amico graduated with a Master of Public Service from the Clinton School in May 2014.
+Mara D’Amico is the inaugural Hillary Rodham Clinton Communications Fellow with the Institute.
+She received her B.S. in International Business and Spanish from Central Michigan University in 2010.
+D’Amico completed a term as an AmeriCorps VISTA with Miami Dade College in the Institute for Civic Engagement and Democracy, and another term as an AmeriCorps Public Ally working at the University of Miami as a liaison between the Office of Civic and Community Engagement and the Butler Center for Service and Leadership.
+D’Amico graduated with a Master of Public Service from the Clinton School of Public Service in May 2014.
+Here, she served as Student Body President, and completed field service working to address recidivism and re-entry in Little Rock, gender-based violence on Ometepe Island in Nicaragua, and policy and research related to women and girls with the Women's Foundation of Arkansas.
 She has previously worked with The Carter Center, and is a certified advocate for survivors of domestic violence.

 Ashley Binetti - 2014 Hillary Rodham Clinton Law Fellow

-Ashley Binetti is the 2014-2015 Hillary Rodham Clinton Law Fellow.
+Ashley Binetti is the inaugural Hillary Rodham Clinton Law Fellow with the Institute.
 Ashley received her J.D. cum laude from Georgetown University Law Center in 2014, with certificates in Refugee and Humanitarian Emergencies, and Transnational Legal Studies.
-She previously worked with the United Nations High Commissioner for Refugees Global Learning Center in Budapest, Hungary, where she developed training materials on international refugee law.
-Ashley has a deep interest in the plight of women refugees, and is dedicated to achieving social justice throughout the world through advocacy, human rights education, and strengthening rule of law.
+She previously worked with the United Nations High Commissioner for Refugees at the Global Learning Center in Budapest, Hungary, where she developed training materials on international refugee law.
+Ashley has a deep interest in the plight of women refugees, and is dedicated to achieving social justice throughout the world through advocacy, human rights education and strengthening rule of law.
 Ashley graduated Phi Beta Kappa from Cornell University with a B.A. in Government and International Relations.

 Rukmani Bhatia - 2014 Hillary Rodham Clinton Research Fellow

-Rukmani is the Hillary Rodham Clinton Research Fellow at the Institute for Women, Peace, and Security.
-She received her M.A. from Georgetown's School of Foreign Service, with a concentration on human rights, security, and international justice.
-Her coursework and research focused on post-conflict transitions, specifically examining the role of women within the post-conflict framework.
+Rukmani is the inaugural Hillary Rodham Clinton Research Fellow with the Institute.
+She received her M.A. from Georgetown University's School of Foreign Service with a concentration on human rights, security and international justice.
+Her coursework and research focused on post-conflict transitions, examining the role of women within the post-conflict framework.
 Her regional areas of interest are the Western Balkans, the European Union, and South Asia.
 She received her B.A. in International Relations and French with honors from Wellesley College.